rafaelromao/romak/MagicRomak.md

 ## Magic Romak

-This is a version of Romak 24 that uses [Magic Keys](https://github.com/Ikcelaks/keyboard_layouts/blob/main/magic_sturdy/magic_sturdy.md) to improve the typing experience, reducing SFBs and consecutive activations of the secondary alpha layer.
+This is a version of Romak 24 that uses a [Magic Key](https://github.com/Ikcelaks/keyboard_layouts/blob/main/magic_sturdy/magic_sturdy.md) to improve the typing experience, reducing SFBs and consecutive activations of the secondary alpha layer.

-These Magic Keys replace the regular Repeat Key on the standard Romak 24.
-- In the base layer, this key repeats the last key by default (Repeat Key), but outputs an alternate result for keys that do not worth repeating (Alternate Repeat Key).
-- When tapped in the secondary alpha layer, this key outputs alternate results by default (Magic Key), but repeats the key when there is no predefined alternate result.
+This Magic Key replace the regular H key from the standard Romak 24.
+It will still type H by default, but will also produce V or Y in some cases where H is not the most useful output.
+For consonants in the secondary alpha layer, this Magic Key will simply reactivate the secondary alpha layer for a second shot.

+To cope with the cases where an H is required but the Magic Key would produce something else, the Q in the secondary alpha layer is moved to the outer left thumb key, with H taking its place.

 Alpha 1 layer:

 ```
      B  M  G          L  O  U
   D  N  S  T          R  A  E  I
-     F  C  P          H  ,  .
+     F  C  P          *  ,  .
            ®  Sp   A2 Sf
 ```

 Alpha 2 layer:

 ```
-     Q  Qu K          Ô  Ê  Â
+     H  Qu K          Ô  Ê  Â
   Y  Z  X  W          Ã  É  Á  Í
      J  Ç  V          Õ  Ó  Ú
-           *  _    _  '
+           Q  _    _  '
 ```
 ```
 ® = Repeat Key